 On December 14, 2012, the Company entered into a common stock purchase agreement with Aspire.
-Upon execution of the Purchase Agreement, Aspire purchased 158,982 shares of common stock for an aggregate purchase price of \$1.0 million based the closing price of the Company's common stock December 13, 2012, the date upon which the business terms were agreed.
-Under the terms of the Purchase Agreement, Aspire has committed to purchase up to an additional 1,455,787 shares from time to time as directed by the Company over the next two years at prices derived from the market prices on or near the date of each sale.
-However, such commitment is limited to an additional \$19.0 million of share purchases.
-In December 2012, in consideration for entering into the Purchase Agreement, the Company issued 74,548 shares of its common stock to Aspire in lieu of paying a commitment fee.
-During the three months ended March 31, 2013, the Company sold 650,000 shares of its common stock to Aspire under the Purchase Agreement in consideration for aggregate proceeds of \$3.4 million.
+Upon execution of the purchase agreement, Aspire purchased 158,982 shares of common stock for an aggregate purchase price of \$1.0 million based on the closing price of the Company's common stock on December 13, 2012, the date upon which the business terms were agreed.
+Under the terms of the purchase agreement, Aspire committed to purchase up to an additional 1,455,787 shares from time to time as directed by the Company over the next two years at prices derived from the market prices on or near the date of each sale.
+However, such commitment was limited to an additional \$19.0 million of share purchases.
+In consideration for entering into the Purchase Agreement, concurrent with the execution of the Purchase Agreement, the Company issued 74,548 shares of the Company's common stock to Aspire in lieu of a commitment fee.
+The fair value of the 74,548 shares of common stock along with the direct costs incurred in the connection with the Aspire transaction have been allocated to the shares sold at inception of this agreement and the right to sell additional shares in the future based on the ratio of shares sold at inception to the listed shares subject to this agreement.
+The agreement terminated on November 14, 2013 and no rights or obligations remain under the agreement.